learnweb/moodle-report_elearning/README.md

 3. Create a new user for the web service with the sufficient permissions.
 Or use an existing one with enough permissions.
 4. Create a new token for this user for the `elearning_prometheus` Service.
 5. Go to the bottom of the Web services page and copy the created Token.
 6. For this to work you'll need to have a webservice protocol that puts out raw data.
-There is currently no such protocol available by default
+There is currently no such protocol available by default.
+You can skip the following substeps, if you already have such a protocol.
     1. Clone the raw protocol.
 Go to your moodle repository and enter `git clone https://github.com/rtschu/moodle-raw-protocol.git webservice/raw`
     2. Go back to the Web service panel and enable the RAW protocol under Manage protocols.
 7. Install prometheus